 Students will be assigned to full-time externship clinical rotations providing patient care with exposure to a wide variety of clinical conditions.
-Externship sites will be selected through a lottery process.
 Students will be supervised by licensed eye care practitioners who are members of the WesternU faculty, or auxiliary clinical faculty.
 Students will experience the examination and management of primary eye care, ocular disease, pre- and post-operative care, standard and specialty contact lenses, and rehabilitation.
 At the culmination of the final rotation, it is expected that the student will possess the attributes, skills, knowledge, and ethical values required for the independent practice of contemporary optometry.
-Earning a passing grade in PPO I through VI and successful completion of PCS VII are prerequisites for matriculating to this course.
+Earninga passing grade in PPO I through VI and successful completion of PCS VII are prerequisites for matriculating to this course.